 Continuing our Know Your Designers series, (check out our posts on Coco Chanel and Miuccia Prada if you missed them), here’s another quick biography on a legend in the fashion industry, plus recommendations for a few books that will make a lovely addition to your growing library on style.
 Enjoy!

-10 Fun Facts on Guccio Gucci & His Company:
+10 Facts about Guccio Gucci & His Company:

 - Guccio Gucci was born in 1881, in Florence, Italy.